-The Artefacts page offers interested readers an overview of my scholarly work, the most recent of which focuses on the ethnographic study of contemporary Khalkha Mongol society and culture in Mongolia.
+Here you will find an overview of my scholarly work in Mongolia until 2015.
+Its a long read focusing on the ethnographic study of contemporary Khalkha Mongol society and culture in Mongolia.
 Most people’s adult lives seem to follow an arc of one sort or another.
-Fortuitously, this has turned out to be an important part of mine.
+Fortuitously this has turned out to be an important one of mine.

 As a member of the Independent Scholars Association of Australia (ISAA), in addition to previous professional roles at the intersection of the Australian Higher Education and Australian Commonwealth Government sectors (see Other Studies), I have inhabited another social world: that of an independent scholar, someone who independently of traditional university and academic institutions is actively engaged in scholarly work that may offer well-founded studies of society and ideas of cultural significance.
 The ethnographic study of the various roles that contemporary Khalkha Mongol people are taking up to maintain and revitalise their cultural heritage and traditions can be considered as central in this respect.